rugpanov/google-project-management/README.md

 * Time
 * Costs

+### Project roles
+1. **The project manager** integrates all project work by developing the project management plan, directing the work, documenting reports, controlling change, and monitoring quality.
+Project managers are responsible for balancing the scope, schedule, and cost of a project by managing engagement with stakeholders.
+When managing engagement with stakeholders, project managers rely on strong communication skills, political and cultural awareness, negotiation, trust-building, and conflict management skills.
+2. **Stakeholders**
+ * **Primary (key) stakeholders** is directly affected by the outcome of the project.
+Usually include team members, senior leaders, and customers.
+ * **Secondary stakeholders** is indirectly affected by the outcome of the project.
+3. **Project team members**
+4. **The project sponsor** is the person who is accountable for the project.
+They ensure the project delivers the agreed-upon value to the business.
+The project sponsor initiates the project and is responsible for presenting a business case for its existence, signing the project charter, and releasing resources to the project manager.
+5. **Customer** == buyer.
+6. **Users** == end-users of the product.

 ## Glossary

 **Cross-functional team**: Team members who have different skill sets and may even work in different departments but are all working towards the successful completion of a project